Last Updated: 12-07-2023 10:35

 After your account is ready, you’ll need to make a deposit.
 Without having made a deposit to your account, you won’t be able to bet on Eurovision.
 Moreover, when you make your first deposit you can claim our welcome bonus!

-Our welcome bonus gives you an extra bet of £10 whenever you bet £15 on odds of 1/1 or higher.
+Our welcome bonus gives you an free bet of £10 whenever you place a qualifying bet of £15 on odds of 1/1 or higher.
 You’re free to use this bonus bet on any sport and market of your choosing.
 However, there are terms & conditions (T&Cs) that apply to this bonus.

 Thus, we suggest reading our T&Cs and our bonus policy to understand what conditions apply to this bonus as well as understand certain terms associated with the bonus.
 With your deposit done, placing a bet is also straightforward: